leantechnologies/link-sdk-ios-distribution/README.md

 Each of these methods is available through `Lean.manager.{METHOD}()`

 #### .link()
-`.link()` allows your customer to connect their bank account to your platform
+`.link()` allows your customer to connect their bank account for the **Data** API - allowing you to access accounts, balances and transactions.
+To link an account for Payments, see the createPaymentSource() Method.

 ```
 Lean.manager.link(